Canadian Forts

 (1921 - 1939), Pangnirtung, Baffin Island

 A Hudson's Bay Co. post.
-In 1925 the HBC also acquired a nearby whaling station (buildings still remain).
-The HBC also operated an experimental fox farm in 1930 - 1932.
+Also known as Netchelik Post.
+This post was apparently originally intended to be located on the western side of Cumberland Sound at Nettilling Fiord.
+In 1925 the HBC acquired a nearby whaling station (these buildings still remain).
+The HBC also operated an experimental fox farm here in 1930 - 1932.
 See also About Pangnirtung from Qikiqtani Inuit Association

 The Royal Canadian Mounted Police established a post here in 1923.